Venezuela’s Maduro blasts US in speech to world leaders

 The speech marks Maduro’s return to the world stage after his absence last year as political tumult embroiled the country.
 The U.S., which doesn’t recognize him as Venezuela’s legitimate president, has indicted him on drug charges.
 Maduro likely would have skipped this year’s proceedings too, had the pandemic not forced the U.N. summit to go virtual.

-Even thought he would have U.N. diplomatic immunity, Maduro would be taking a risk by traveling to the U.S., where there is a $15 million bounty for information leading to his arrest.
+Even though he would have U.N. diplomatic immunity, Maduro would be taking a risk by traveling to the U.S., where there is a $15 million bounty for information leading to his arrest.

+The South American nation’s political feud pitting Maduro against U.S.-backed opposition leader Juan Guaidó frequently spills into the international arena, where the world’s greatest powers have staked a claim in the country’s discord.
+This year’s online General Assembly offered Maduro a leg up, relegating opposition leaders who in 2019 held side events with powerful leaders further along the margins.

+Guaidó nonetheless tried to make his voice heard, releasing his own pre-recorded video in rebuttal to Maduro on social media platforms.
+Standing before four Venezuelan flags, he spoke as if addressing a room full of dignitaries, calling his statement “an act of democratic vindication” by the nation’s “true representatives.”

+The United Nations has been providing humanitarian aid and shining a light on human rights abuses.
+The secretary general has pressed for dialogue.
+Though nearly 60 nations support Guaidó, many U.N. members back Maduro.

+“I do think the fact that Maduro is recognized by the majority of U.N. members highlights the difference between Guaidó’s democratic legitimacy and Maduro’s de facto control on the ground,” said Geoff Ramsey, a Venezuela researcher at the Washington Office on Latin America think tank.
+“Over time Maduro has effectively demonstrated he is the one in charge.”

 Peppering his remarks with jabs at the U.S., Maduro strove to present himself as a diplomatic statesman, noting that he recently freed several dozen prisoners, including several high-profile opposition leaders.
-And, as he often does, he said he is a man of dialogue, looking to peacefully resolve the country’s ills.
+And, as he often does, he portrayed himself as a man of dialogue, looking to peacefully resolve the country’s ills.

 “It is through political, diplomatic and mutually agreed upon negotiation that we will reach the solution of this dispute inherited from imperial colonialism,” he said.

-At no point did he mention a recent scathing, in-depth report commissioned by the U.N.
-Human Rights Council that concluded that Maduro’s government is responsible for grisly crimes including torture and killings allegedly carried out by security forces.
+At no point did Maduro mention a recent scathing, in-depth report commissioned by the U.N.
+Human Rights Council that accuses his government of grisly crimes including torture and killings allegedly carried out by security forces.
 The techniques they used included electric shocks, genital mutilation and asphyxiation.

-Heads of state from several neighboring nations including and Peru and Colombia have used their platform at the assembly to denounce Maduro as an autocrat whose poor handling of his country’s oil wealth has led to a humanitarian and economic collapse.
+Heads of state from several neighboring nations have used their platform at the General Assembly to denounce Maduro as an autocrat whose poor handling of his country’s oil wealth has led to a humanitarian and economic collapse.

-U.S. backed-opposition leader Juan Guaidó is expected to deliver his own remarks Wednesday night.
+Peruvian President Martín Vizcarra implored the U.N. to help find a political solution to Venezuela’s crisis “before it turns into a chronic situation which nobody desires, especially the Venezuelan people who suffer from it.”

+Guaidó, for his part, urged U.N. member nations who have been silent until now to join in pressuring the Maduro government to back down.

 Sign up for Daily Newsletters